 Access to a post processing programme such as Lightroom would be useful, but not essential.

-Each delegate will be given a folder containing all teaching materials, plus access to electronic versions.
+Each delegate will be given a course manual containing all teaching materials, plus access to electronic versions.
 A online group is available for the group to share photographs and ideas.
 At the end of the course, delegates who complete all the assignments will receive a certificate of achievement.